Change of Status to F-1

 Quick Navigation

-Option 1: Mail COS Application to USCIS
+Option 1: Submit COS application to USCIS

 Depending on the student’s current status, enrollment at USC prior to the change of status approval may be affected in the following ways: